Ron Zook: 2009 season

 Despite a very disappointing 2008 season, Zook's 2009 Fighting Illini team received AP Poll votes.
 As they had the previous two years, Illinois started off the season with a loss to Missouri, but this time, the result was far more lopsided than the previous affairs; Missouri won 39–7.
 Illinois stomped Illinois State 45–17 the next week, but then they suffered an embarrassing 30–0 shutout at the hands of Ohio State.
 Illinois lost their next four games by ten points or more (including a 27–14 loss to Indiana, the Hoosiers' only Big Ten win of the season), sinking to 1–6 overall.
-Zook's team then put together a stunning blowout of the Michigan Wolverines in Memorial Stadium, and they followed it up with a 35–32 upset of Minnesota the next week.
+Zook's team then put together a stunning 38-13 blowout of the Michigan Wolverines in Memorial Stadium, followed up with a 35–32 upset of Minnesota the next week.
 After back-to-back wins, the Illini fell to the rival Northwestern Wildcats, 21–16.
 To close out the season, the Fighting Illini put up a fight against Cincinnati, who finished the year undefeated, but were unable to pull off the upset; and they fell at home to Fresno State in a wild 53–52 game in the season finale.

 At the end of the 2009 season, offensive coordinator Mike Schultz was released from his contract, and co-defensive coordinators Dan Disch and Curt Mallory were demoted to position coaches.
 Illinois hired Paul Petrino as offensive coordinator, and Vic Koenning as defensive coordinator.

 2010 season

 After back-to-back disappointing years, the Illini had almost no pre-season expectations entering 2010.
 Juice Williams and Arrelious Benn were no longer on the team.
 However, running back Mikel Leshoure was, and he proved to be an invaluable asset on offense, while Illinois started freshman Nathan Scheelhaase at quarterback.

 They started off 2010 by losing to Missouri for the fourth consecutive year, 23–13.
 They held a 13–3 lead that almost lasted the length of the game.
 After the early loss, Illinois defeated Southern Illinois, 35–3, and Northern Illinois, 28–22.
 While the Fighting Illini lost to Ohio State in their Big Ten opener, they gave the Buckeyes a scare, knocking out quarterback Terrelle Pryor and holding the Buckeye passing offense almost entirely in check.
-Illinois then traveled to State College to take on the Nittany Lions, and Illinois had never won in Beaver Stadium prior to 2010.
+Illinois then traveled to Penn State to take on a Nittany Lions program that was undefeated at home against the Fighting Illini.
 Illinois handed Penn State a stunning 33–13 loss on homecoming.

-They went on to win the Texas Bowl in a blowout against Baylor.
+They went on to finish the season with a win in the Texas Bowl, a comfortable 38-13 victory against Baylor.